ninuxorg/nodeshot/docs/topics/install_production_manual.rst

 Production instructions
 =======================

-In production you will need more reliable instruments, we recommend the following software stack:
+In production you will need reliable instruments, we recommend the following software stack:

 * **Nginx**: main web server